Albert Einstein once said… “Play is the highest form of research.”

 - Model empathy and kindness in your everyday life so that your child learns how to behave towards others who are upset and need some TLC.

-- Include your children in household tasks to help them develop many aspects of cooperative and associative play skills.
-Such as cooperation, teamwork and communication.
+- Include your children in household tasks to help them develop many aspects of collaborative and associative play skills, such as cooperation, teamwork and communication.
+Doing laundry, cooking and cleaning are great ways to start.

 - Praise kind acts.
 Words of encouragement and praise will go a long way to helping your child succeed socially.
 It will boost their confidence in their abilities and they will learn to praise and encourage others too!